illera88/Ponce/README.md

 ### Use symbolic execution to solve a crackMe
 Here we can see the use of the symbolic engine and how we can solve constrains:
 - Passing simple ```aaaaa``` as argument.
-- We fist select the symbolic engine.
+- We first select the symbolic engine.
 - We convert to symbolic the memory pointed by argv[1] (```aaaaa```)
 - Identify the symbolic condition that make us win and solve it.
 - Test the solution.